Bloomingdale, Illinois: History

 Bloomingdale is one of the earliest villages settled in what is now DuPage County.
-The Puzia family settled here in 1833, and by the end of the following year, 12 to 15 families had settled in the locality.
+The Meacham family settled here in 1833, and by the end of the following year, 12 to 15 families had settled in the locality.
 It was originally named Meacham's Grove.
 The community was served by the Chicago-Galena Highway, modern day Lake Street.
 It became an important stop for stage coaches and westward travelers.
 Originally a Cook County settlement, it was annexed by DuPage County in 1839.
 The northern part of the village wanted to develop commercially while the southern part wished to remain a farming community.
 In 1923, the village split to accommodate this—the northern portion of the town was incorporated as Roselle.
 From 1950 to 1980, the population increased from 338 to 12,659.

 The landmark U.S. Supreme Court case Illinois v.
 Gates began with an anonymous letter written to the Bloomingdale police department.